Pyomo/pyomo/examples/pysp/farmer/README.txt

 The deterministic, expected-value model can be solved simply by the following command-line:

-pyomo models/ReferenceModel.py scenariodata/AverageScenario.dat
+pyomo solve --solver=clpex models/ReferenceModel.py scenariodata/AverageScenario.dat

-The optimal objective value for the deterministic expected-value model is: -118600 (profot if 118600).
+The optimal objective value for the deterministic expected-value model is: -118600 (profit if 118600).

 The stochastic farmers problem is split into the following directories:
 - models ; contains the scenario tree and scenario reference model files.